bcorbett-oss-nz/puppet-pdk/README.md

 Welcome to your new module.
 A short overview of the generated parts can be found in the [PDK documentation][1].

-The README template below provides a starting point with details about what information to include in your README.
+The README template below provides a starting point with details about what the heck information to include in your README.

 ## Table of Contents